Best Cold Air Intakes: Give Your Car Extra Power and Boost

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 When it comes to car performance, there are a few different options to get some extra horsepower and torque out of your engine.
-One of those options that is both easy to install and not too hard on the wallet is a cold air intake.
+One of those options that are both easy to install and not too hard on the wallet is a cold air intake.
 Check out our picks for the best cold air intake filter to help you get the most out of your ride.